levinbaenninger/meetique/.github/CONTRIBUTING.md

 All PRs must:

-1. Pass all CI checks (tests, linting, type checking)
+1. Pass all CI checks (formatting, linting, type checking)
 2. Have maintainer approval
 3. Include documentation for new features
 4. Be up to date with main branch